configcat/docs/website/docs/targeting/targeting-rules/targeting-rule-overview.md

 ## What are Targeting Rules?

-Targeting rules allow you to set different feature flag or setting values for specific users or groups of users in your application, based on conditions you specify.
+Targeting rules allow you to set different feature flag or setting values for specific users or groups of users in your application.
+You can set conditions based on user attributes, feature flags, or segments within a targeting rule.

 ### AND and OR relationships